DataBiosphere/bdcat-integration-tests/README.md

 Dedicated to integration testing between components for the biodata catalyst grant.

-We welcome feedback and suggestions from any Biodata Catalyst team on useful tests that would help to strengthen the stability of interaction between components.
-Please email either lblauvel at ucsc.edu or bhannafi at ucsc.edu.

 ### How to Trigger Integration Tests Externally

 You will need two tokens: